-During each workshop, our playworkers will share brief informed presentations on that month’s topic, facilitate group discussions of the reading list and resources, and animate experiential learning activities.
+During each workshop, our playworkers will share brief informed presentations on that month’s topic, facilitate group discussions, and animate experiential learning activities.

 We feel it is important to share our learning and experiences with as many people as possible, regardless of language.
 Being in Montreal, both French and English are prominent languages in our community.
 That said, while our playworkers are bilingual and the training session will be offered mostly in French, much of the literature on the topics we’ll be discussing is only available in English.
 For this reason, having a working knowledge of English is recommended to give you full access to the material we’ll be discussing.
 If you feel your ability to communicate in one language would limit you, please speak with us so we can offer support for translation and accommodate your language needs.

 The sessions will be facilitated by our playworkers Megan Cohoe-Kenney and Gabrielle Doiron.